banhpete/Brian-Fill-SEI-Project/README.md

 This web application may optionally include the following features:
   - OAuth Authentication
-  - Basic Authorization that restricts users from performing CUD operations unless they are logged in and the data is created by them. ```isLoggedIn``` middlware should be used for this feature.
+  - Basic Authorization that restricts users from performing CRUD operations unless they are logged in and the data is created by them. ```isLoggedIn``` middlware should be used for this feature.
   - Uses a third-party API
   - Exposes its own API where it returns data resources as JSON

 ## 2. Project Proposal - Fill-in the Brain
-As per the project requirements above, the web application "Fill-In the Brain" is proposed.
+As per the project requirements above, the web application "BrainFill" is proposed.

 This will be an application that will allow users to generate a series of fill in the blank statements based on content they input into the application.